 Connections to existing manholes shall be made by core-drilling.
-Invert of the manhole shall be rechannelized as necessary to accommodate flow directions and provide a minimum of 0.10-foot drop from the inlet to the outlet.
+Invert of the manhole shall be rechanneled as necessary to accommodate flow directions and provide a minimum of 0.10-foot drop from the inlet to the outlet.
 Connections shall be watertight.
-If connection is made to an existing manhole with a fiberglass-reinforced plastic baseliner, the disturbed channel must be re-glassed by a District approved contractor.
+If connection is made to an existing manhole with a fiberglass-reinforced plastic baseliner, the disturbed channel must be re-channeled per District direction.